 God, the Holy Spirit, is distinct from the spirit that is God the Father.

 The Holy Spirit does not inhabit nature—trees, rocks, animals, etc.—but he is transcendentally active everywhere.
-He brought order to creation and now completes the Father’s earthly initiatives.
+He brought order to creation and now completes the Father’s work on earth.

-In the salvation process, the Holy Spirit convicts us of sin and makes sure that we understand enough about God’s salvation plan to choose to be reborn spiritually.
-He indwells us after we make this decision, which secures our eternal life.
+In the salvation process, the Holy Spirit convicts us of our personal sins and ensures that we understand God’s mercy and grace well enough to make an informed decision about whether to be spiritually reborn.
+He then indwells us if we make an affirmative decision in this regard, which secures our eternal life.

 As we walk in harmony with God, the Holy Spirit strengthens our stamina, intensifies our noble desires, reinforces our self-discipline, and empowers us directly as needed.